bolajikoyi/Corona-Virus-Test-App/README.md

 - To check the version of node.js you have installed, type: `node -v`
 - Install angular globally: `npm install -g @angular/cli`
 - To install all the frontend dependencies: `npm install`
-- To open the frontend on localhost: `ng serve --port 4200`
+- To open the frontend on localhost: `npm start`

 Setting up the database